There are many things to love about Scotland but one that I always return to is its sense of mystery.

 And that’s where Ralph and Evelyn stepped in.
 The local couple — who had fond memories of the pub meals at the former hotel — immediately saw Sandford’s potential.
 They staged a rescue in 2010 and 7 years later (after an appearance on the BBC programme Restoration Home) Evelyn and Ralph have pulled the property out its derelict shadows.

-Inside the Arts & Crafts cottages
+Inside the Arts and Crafts cottages

 Follow the driveway up towards the house and stone pillars create a courtyard, trailed with green.
 Straight ahead is the old well; high on the left the refurbished cottages; and to the right, Baillie Scott’s original Arts and Crafts masterpiece.